dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/custom-animations-overview.md

 <a name="useperframecallback"></a>
 ## Use Per-Frame Callback
- Use this approach when you need to completely bypass the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] animation system.
+ Use this approach when you need to completely bypass the WPF animation system.
 One scenario for this approach is physics animations, where at each animation step a new direction or position of animated objects needs to be recomputed based on the  last set of object interactions.

  **Implementation Instructions**

  Unlike the other approaches described in this overview, to use per-frame callback you don't need to create a custom animation or key frame class.

  Instead, you register for the <xref:System.Windows.Media.CompositionTarget.Rendering> event of the object that contains the objects you want to animate.
 This event handler method gets called once per frame.
-Each time that [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] marshals the persisted rendering data in the visual tree across to the composition tree, your event handler method is called.
+Each time that WPF marshals the persisted rendering data in the visual tree across to the composition tree, your event handler method is called.

  In your event handler, perform your whatever calculations necessary for your animation effect and set the properties of the objects you want to animate with these values.